Art, Artist and Atmosphere

 areas around the festival.
 There's no better reminder

-of the summer of 2004 than purchasing an object at the
+of the summer than purchasing an object at the

 Sawdust Art Festival after seeing it made.
 With prices